Laura Ortman

-Laura Ortman is an American musician from Whiteriver, Arizona who lives in Brooklyn, New York City.
-She bridges the gap between music and fine art, which can be seen from her inclusion in fine art exhibitions such as the Whitney Biennial.
+Laura Ortman is an American musician and artist from Whiteriver, Arizona who lives in Brooklyn, New York City.

 Early life and education

 Ortman was born in Whiteriver, Arizona, United States.
 Ortman was adopted at birth and grew up in Alton, Illinois.
 Ortman grew up in a musical family.
 Her mother, Terri Ortman was a pianist who managed a youth orchestra for 20 years.
 Her sister played the flute and harp, her brother played the french horn.
 Her grandmother, Mrs. Hummer was a symphony violinist in Des Moines, Iowa Ortman describes her grandmother as influencing her taste in classical music introducing her to musicians such as Sibelius, Beethoven, Tchaikovsky, Brahms and Bartok.
 As a teen, Ortman was a part of the St. Louis Youth Symphony.

 She is a White Mountain Apache.
 In 2001, Ortman reconnected with her birth family in Arizona.
 The timing was significant as it was one month prior to the 9/11 attack in New York, where Ortman was residing and it was also seven months prior to the death of Terri Ortman, her adopted mother.

 Ortman has a Bachelor of Fine Arts from the University of Kansas, where she studied drawing, painting, sculpture and performance art.

 In 1997, Ortman moved to New York City.
 After moving to New York she began doing improvisational music for modern dancers, soon attracting the attention of the New York Native community.
 While Ortman lives in busy Brooklyn, New York, she enjoys nature and walks in Prospect Park, as well as hiking and camping in upstate New York's Catskill Mountains.